 Some complaints about them running small, so maybe a size up.

 Made from rubber.
 Synthetic sole.
 Deep tread for traction.
 Quick drying.
-Packs easily in gym bag.
+Packs easily in a gym bag.
 Vented foot bridge.
 Choice of sizes.
-Slides into each other for space savings in gym bag.
+Slide into each other for space savings.
 Non-slip.
 Very comfortable.
 Thick sole.

 May run small.
 Consider sizing up when ordering.

-Heavy duty grooved soles independently tested and proven to resist slipping.
+Heavy-duty grooved soles independently tested and proven to resist slipping.
 Soft, comfortable nylon mesh uppers.
 No inside front and back seams to create skin issues.
 Expanded soft foot opening.
 Higher back on uppers to minimize slippers coming off feet.
-Comes in a variety of sizes.

 Elastic may not hug feet securely at the smaller end of the range.
 Consider sizing down.